ppasupat/web-entity-extractor-ACL2014/README.md

-# open-sempre
+# Web Entity Extractor

-**open-sempre** is a framework for extracting entities from a given search query and web page.
+This repository contains a toolkit for extracting entities from a given search query and web page.

 ## Requirements

-open-sempre requires the following:
+The requirements for running the code include:

 * Java 7
 * Ruby 1.8.7 or 1.9